Modeling Heat Conduction with Dual-Dissipative Variables: A Mechanism-Data Fusion Method: Model

 \section{Model}

-In this section we use the CDF to derive the model of heat conduction with two dissipative variables in one dimension, and the CDF can guarantee that this model naturally satisfies the first and second laws of thermodynamics.
+In this section we use the framework of Conservation-Dissipation Formalism (CDF) to derive the model of heat conduction with two dissipative variables, and the CDF can guarantee that this model naturally satisfies the first and second laws of thermodynamics.
 With reasonable assumption for the entropy of the system, we can obtain the specific form of the model.